Randomized PCA Forest for Unsupervised Outlier Detection: Related Work

-Another fundamental and important method for outlier detection is Isolation Forest (iForest) \citep{liu2008isolation}. iForest randomly selects one feature for each tree and tries isolating data points (keeping only one data point in a leaf) based on the values of that feature.
+The most fundamental and important tree-based method for outlier detection is Isolation Forest (iForest) \citep{liu2008isolation}. iForest randomly selects one feature for each tree and tries isolating data points (keeping only one data point in a leaf) based on the values of that feature.
 The method is built on the idea that outliers are isolated faster (in a lower depth) compared to the inliers.
-Other variants of IForest include the Extended Isolation Forest (EIF) \cite{hariri2019extended}, which suggests a solution for issues with inconsistent assignment of anomaly score to given data points by IForest in special cases, and the Deep Isolation Forest \cite{xu2023deep} which introduces a new representation scheme by utilizing casually initialized neural networks and mapping original data into random representation ensembles, where random axis-parallel cuts are subsequently applied to perform the data partition.
+Other variants of iForest include the Extended Isolation Forest (EIF) \citep{hariri2019extended}, which suggests a solution for issues with inconsistent assignment of anomaly score to given data points by iForest in special cases, and the Deep Isolation Forest \citep{xu2023deep} which introduces a new representation scheme by utilizing casually initialized neural networks and mapping original data into random representation ensembles, where random axis-parallel cuts are subsequently applied to perform the data partition.
 Despite the fact that iForest and its extensions follow the common procedure of tree-based methods in constructing and branching the trees, it is noteworthy that it is not the only way that a tree structure can be utilized for outlier detection.
 There are many other attempts, leveraging the tree-structure to conduct the outlier detection task \citep{loci2003, outliertree2020, rrcf2019}.
 The proposed method of this paper also follows a novel approach in utilizing the tree structure for deriving an outlierness criterion.

-Despite the critical revision of the recent advancements in outlier detection and discussion on how they do not generalize well, there are still a variety of methods proposed recently for outlier detection.
-Dimensionality-Aware Outlier Detection (DAO) \cite{anderberg2024dimensionality} utlizies Local Intrinsic Dimensionality (LID) \cite{DBLP:conf/sisap/Houle17} for outlier detection.
-In this method, a local estimation of LID within a neighborhood is calculated and then used alongside with the KNN distance to act as an outlierness criterion.